What to Expect from Nursing Care in a Care Home

 bedroom

-When it comes to moving into a care home in Glasgow, one of the most commonly asked questions is about what to expect and although there are different types of homes that operate independently, whilst providing different types of care, most care homes will provide additional nursing care for residents who require it.
-All services and levels of care can depend on the type of care home, the residents needs and preferences and the regulations to governing care facilities.
+When it comes to moving into a care home, you may be wondering what to expect.
+Every care home is different and many offer several types of care, but most homes will provide additional nursing care for residents who require it.
+All services and levels of care can depend on the type of care home, the residents needs and preferences, and the regulations of governing care facilities.

 What are the Benefits of Nursing Care?

-The expertise of registered nurses and other healthcare professionals contribute to the prevention of health issues and other emotional support and personal care, helping individuals and their family members navigate the psychological and social aspects.
+The combined expertise of registered nurses and other healthcare professionals contribute to the prevention of health issues, as well as helping individuals and their family members navigate their psychological and social needs.

 boclair-team-photo

-Nursing care enhances safety by making safe and secure environments, alongside a holistic approach to health management.
-For those who have complex medical conditions or dementia, specialised support will be provided and for those nearing end of life, nursing care will focus on comfort, emotional wellbeing and dignity.
+Care homes enhance safety by creating safe and secure environments, alongside a holistic approach to health management.
+Those who have complex medical conditions such as dementia will require specialised support, similarly to people nearing end of life; in this case nursing care will focus on comfort, emotional wellbeing and dignity.
 In addition to physical needs, nursing care will significantly improve the overall quality of life for recipients.
-Through creating a supportive and safe environment, nursing care minimises the risk of accidents and injuries, all contributing to enhanced wellbeing.
+Through creating a supportive environment, nursing care minimises the risk of accidents and injuries, all contributing to enhanced wellbeing.

-You may need nursing care if you’re finding it difficult to take care of yourself at home, or if you’ve had an injury or degenerative health condition which means returning to your home is no longer an option.
-Some homes specialise in specific medical areas such as physical disabilities, learning difficulties or even other mental health struggles.
+You may need nursing care if you have a long-term illness or condition which requires frequent medical attention and you’re finding it difficult to take care of yourself at home.
+Nursing care is also suitable if you’ve had an injury or degenerative health condition which means returning to your home is no longer an option.
+Short-term respite nursing care can also be suitable for those requiring rehabilitative care.
+Some homes specialise in specific medical areas such as physical disabilities, learning difficulties or other mental health struggles.

 Beyond medical assistance, nursing care caters to the holistic wellbeing of individuals, including those seeking rehabilitation services for other conditions.
 Nursing care is versatile, allowing customisation based on specific needs, making sure everyone receives the most appropriate support to further enhance their quality of life.
-Whether that’s addressing the challenges of aging, providing compassionate end of life care or managing chronic conditions, nursing professionals play a huge part in promoting health, preventing complications and foresting a supportive environment for diverse needs.
+Whether that’s addressing the challenges of aging, providing life-enhancing facilities and activities or managing chronic conditions, nursing professionals play a huge part in promoting health, preventing complications and fostering a supportive environment for diverse needs.

-If you’re unsure on whether you or your loved one is suitable for nursing care, don’t worry - a lot of care homes will provide you with a ‘Needs Assessment’ to make sure that you or your loved one will be receiving personalised care.
-After this assessment, a care plan will be devised (it’s not permanent and can be altered and updated as and when needed).
+If you’re unsure on whether you or your loved one is suitable for nursing care, don’t worry, you can request a ‘Needs Assessment’ through your local council, to make sure that you or your loved one will be receiving the right level of care.
+After this assessment, a care plan will be devised which can be altered and updated as needs and preferences change.

 Creating a Connection with Residents & Nurses